-Learn more about the powerful acting and theater programs available at your local community college.
+Powerful acting and theater programs are available at your local community college.

 Whether students choose to study theater and performance as their major, or students simply want to pursue acting as a part-time hobby, community colleges provide students with an array of performance opportunities.
 With formal audience-based stage events, and small-circuit drama clubs